 The food at Shadow Lake Lodge

 When you first arrive – around mid to late afternoon for most people – there is a tea.
 Think more in terms of the Brits version of tea.
 Not only is there tea and hot chocolate but assorted cheeses and crackers, veges, and dip and a wide assortment of cookies, bars and cakes.
-That has to last you for about another three hours when dinner is served.
+That has to last you for about three hours when dinner is served.

-Every dinner starts with freshly baked bread and homemade soup.
-Then there is a buffet style main course with salmon, beef, chicken etc. offered as well as vegetables and salad.
+Every dinner started with freshly baked bread and homemade soup.
+Then there was a buffet style main course with salmon, beef, chicken etc. offered as well as vegetables and salad.
+Vegetarians were accommodated and the meals I saw looked mouth-watering.
+To end there was dessert and a hot beverage.

-Lunch is a make it yourself affair.
+Lunch was a make it yourself affair.
 Right after breakfast all the fixings for sandwiches are set out along with GORP, bars, cookies and fresh fruit.
 Load up, fill a thermos and water bottle and off you go.

 Day trips skiing &/or snowshoeing from Shadow Lake Lodge